 The BWM Convention stipulated that it would enter into force 12 months after ratification by a minimum of 30 States, representing 35% of world merchant shipping tonnage.
 Those criteria were reached on 8 September 2016, hence the entry into force on 8 September 2017.

-IMO has agreed that the MEPC 72 session in April 2018 will consider the adoption of amendments to the BWM treaty (regulation B-3) to make mandatory the new phase-in schedule for ships to meet the D-2 standard.
+The MEPC 72 session in April 2018 adopted amendments to the BWM treaty (regulation B-3) to make mandatory the new phase-in schedule for ships to meet the D-2 standard.

-Also, MEPC 72 will be invited to adopt draft amendments to the BWM Convention (regulations A-1 and D-3) to make mandatory the Code for approval of ballast water management systems (BWMS Code).
-The BWMS Code will also be put forward for adoption.
-Further draft amendments relate to section E (Survey and certification).
+Also, MEPC 72 adopted amendments to the BWM Convention (regulations A-1 and D-3) to make mandatory the Code for approval of ballast water management systems (BWMS Code).
+The BWMS Code was also adopted.
+Further amendments relate to section E (Survey and certification).

-The amendments can only be adopted after entry into force.
-So the proposed amendments are being circulated to Governments and will be put forward for adoption by MEPC 72 which meets 9-13 April 2018.
-They can then enter into force 18 months following adoption.
+The amendments could only be adopted after entry into force.
+So the proposed amendments were circulated to Governments and were put forward for adoption by MEPC 72 in April 2018.
+They will enter into force 18 months following adoption.
 MEPC 71 (July 2017) also adopted a resolution calling for the schedule in the amendments to be implemented immediately.